The Rippingtons: 1980s

 The band name was conceived by Russ Freeman after hearing friends play "and they were ripping", so Freeman thought of Rippingtons for a name.
+Freeman had previously released his solo debut album Nocturnal Playground, which was released in April 1986.

-The band's recording career began in 1986 with the recording of the album Moonlighting, which was released in March.
+The band's recording career began in 1986 with the recording of the album Moonlighting.
 The album was well received by critics and consumers and featured the song "She Likes to Watch," which has gone on to become a staple of the band's live set and one of their signature tunes.
 In April 1988, the Rippingtons released Kilimanjaro and began to tour more extensively.
 Mark Portmann, Steve Bailey (replacing Bill Lanphier), and Jeff Kashiwa joined the band, the band then released Tourist in Paradise in May 1989.
 The tour for this album featured the group's first visit to Japan with David Benoit, where they joined the special summer concert series in Tokyo produced by Japanese saxophonist Sadao Watanabe.

 1990s

-In August 1990, the year bassist Kim Stone joined the group replacing Steve Bailey, the album Welcome to the St. James' Club was released in July, and became the band's first CD to debut at #1 in the Billboard Charts.
+In August 1990, bassist Kim Stone joined the group replacing Steve Bailey; the album Welcome to the St. James' Club was released that month, and became the band's first CD to debut at #1 in the Billboard Charts.

 In 1991, Russ Freeman relocated to Colorado and opened Cheyenne Mountain Ranch studios.
 The move influenced the group's next album, Curves Ahead, which was released in August, and featured songs based on Africa, Brazil, and the ski atmosphere in Colorado.
 Standouts include "Aspen" and the title track.

 In August 1992, the group released Weekend in Monaco, which, to date, has been one of their best selling albums.
 After its release the group toured Europe for the first time in June 1993.
-The U.S. leg of the tour was documented on the album Live in L.A., with the video recorded live at The Ventura Theatre, Ventura, California on September 25, 1992 and the album recorded at The Greek Theatre, Los Angeles, California on September 26, 1992.
+The U.S. leg of the tour was documented on the album Live in L.A., with the video recorded live at The Ventura Theatre in Ventura, California on September 25, 1992, and the album recorded at The Greek Theatre in Los Angeles, California on September 26, 1992.

-Tom McMorran joined the band in 1994 after Mark Portmann left and in August of that year the band released Sahara.
+In 1994, Tom McMorran joined the band after Mark Portmann left, and in August of that year, the band released Sahara.
 The following tour featured extensive dates in East Asia, where the group played Tokyo, Osaka, Fukuoka (Japan), and Southeast Asia including Jakarta (Indonesia), Manila (Philippines) as well as Singapore and Guam.